Mega Menu

 RFID Technology In Retail: How Does It Differ From Regular Barcodes?

 Although they are used for performing the same functions as barcodes and barcode scanners, RFID systems differ significantly and are an upgrade in almost every way.
-Here are a couple of reasons why:
+You can read our full rfid vs. barcodes comparison guide but here are a couple of reasons why:

 RFID Doesn’t Require A Direct Line of Sight